-- Employee Code of Conduct - we fully endorse the principles of the Airbus Employee Code of Conduct which, for the purposes of this Statement, gives clear and comprehensive instruction to all employees in respect of protecting human rights and maintaining positive and healthy labour relations.
-It is available to our staff on our Intranet site and it is part of our new starter Compliance induction.
+- Employee Code of Conduct - we fully endorse the principles of the Airbus Employee Code of Conduct which gives clear and comprehensive instruction to all employees in respect of protecting human rights and maintaining positive and healthy labour relations.
+It is available to our staff on our Intranet site, and it is part of our new starter Compliance induction.
 New revisions feature on our internal news carousel.

 - The Airbus Supplier Code of Conduct is also embedded within our own standard contractual terms.
-Prospective and existing suppliers are also required to confirm their understanding and acceptance of the Airbus Supplier Code of Conduct, which contains clauses pertaining to human rights and employment practises, during our “Know Your Supplier” On-boarding / Re-evaluation Assessments.
+Prospective as well as existing suppliers are also required to confirm their understanding and acceptance of the Airbus Supplier Code of Conduct, which contains clauses pertaining to human rights and employment practises, during our “Know Your Supplier” On-boarding / Re-evaluation assessments.

 - The Compliance Block List is a formal listing complied and distributed by Airbus, of individuals or companies who are to be blocked in all ERP systems and are to have no dealings with Airbus under any circumstances.
-This includes suspected or actual ethical conduct risks such as modern slavery as described in the Airbus SE Modern Slavery Statement 2021.
-It is maintained by the Ethics and Compliance, Procurement and Finance teams at Airbus and is applied across Airbus and its main subsidiaries, including SSTL.
-The Compliance Block List is an integral part of the ‘Know Your Supplier’ supplier approval process at SSTL.
+This includes suspected or actual ethical conduct risks such as modern slavery as described in the Airbus SE Modern Slavery Statement.
+It is maintained by the Ethics and Compliance, Procurement and Finance teams at Airbus and is applied across Airbus and its subsidiaries, including SSTL.
+The Compliance Block List is an integral part of the ‘Know Your Supplier’ supplier assessment and approval process at SSTL.

 - Whistleblowing Policy – we continue to encourage all our new starters, employees, workers, customers, suppliers and other business partners to report any concerns related to the activities of SSTL or our supply chain.
 This includes any circumstances that may give rise to the risk of slavery or human trafficking.
 Our Whistleblowing policy is designed to make it easy for all parties to make disclosures without fear of retaliation.
 Employees, customers or others who have concerns can contact any member of the SSTL leadership team, the Compliance Officer or the Managing Director.
-They may also make use of the “OpenLine” system put in place by our shareholder, Airbus either by telephone on 0800 27 00 00 07 or through the OpenLine website: www.airbusopenline.com.
+They may also make use of the “OpenLine” system put in place by Airbus through the OpenLine website: www.airbusopenline.com.
 Content is available in 13 languages.

 We have continued to invest in screening, monitoring and training as well as implementing new category strategies which also serve to mitigate the risk of human trafficking entering our supply chain;

-- Members of the Procurement Team continue to maintain their Chartered Institute of Purchasing and Supply (“CIPS”) Ethical Procurement and Supply certification with includes modern slavery as a specific module.
+- All members of the Procurement Team continue to maintain their Chartered Institute of Purchasing and Supply (“CIPS”) Ethical Procurement and Supply certification which includes human rights as a specific module.

-- In alignment with the ‘Training and capacity building’ section of the Airbus SE Modern Slavery Statement, as a subsidiary a dedicated eLearning module on human rights will be made available by Airbus through our integrated training portal later this year, targeting senior managers.
+- In alignment with the ‘Training and capacity building’ section of the Airbus SE Modern Slavery Statement, as a subsidiary a dedicated eLearning module on human rights has been made available by Airbus through our integrated training portal later this year, targeting senior managers.

 Managing Director, SSTL